OlaJohn-Ajiboye/Erply-Vue-SHOP/README.md

 ﻿# Erply-Vue-SHOP

-A simple E-shop as part of E-rply Front-End Challenge using Vue.JS
+A simple E-shop as part of E-rply Front-End Challenge using Vue.JS,Vuex and Vue-Router

 - [See it live!](https://erply-frontend-shop.firebaseapp.com/#/)